 Roofing repairs aren’t the only thing you have to worry about this hurricane season.
 There could be some exterior hazards that you haven’t even thought about.
 Homeowners should think about reinforcing outside structures and foliage, aluminum screens, carports, and storage sheds.
-Pebblestone Constuction in partnership with Greentek Property Solutions gives you a few more tips here.
+Pebblestone Constuction in partnership with Greentek Roofing and Solar gives you a few more tips here.

 Reinforce outside structures and foliage